What is Accelerated Psychotherapy?

 You will have to make a commitment to meeting each time we are scheduled.
 The schedule is set in advance for all sixteen sessions.
 You need to know that you can’t be late, can’t leave early or will you permit anything to interfere with our scheduled appointments.
 There is no reimbursement for missed time.

 During the COVID pandemic, we will meet online.
 For that, you need to have a strong enough internet connection, a computer (a phone will not do), and a private place where you will not be disturbed or overheard with good enough lighting that your image is well lit.
-Intensive Psychotherapy is something that you prepare for and make a commitment to.
+Accelerated Psychotherapy is something that you prepare for and make a commitment to.
 I will be making the same commitment to you.

-If you are interested in Intensive Psychotherapy, please call me.
+If you are interested in Accelerated Psychotherapy, please call me.
 We’ll want to explore together to make sure that it is the right thing for you and for you to start getting a feel for me.
 So just call or leave a message.
 The call is free and I’ll call you back.
 And while you are here, take a look at the FAQs